Yash1289/Book_Recommendations/README.md

 ## 🛠 Algorithms Used
-Collaborative Filtering , Singular Value Decomposition , Gradient Descent, K nearest neighbors ,
+Collaborative Filtering , Singular Value Decomposition , Gradient Descent, K nearest neighbors
 ## Authors

 - [@Yash1289](https://github.com/Yash1289)

 ## 🚀 About Me
-I'm an aspriring data scientist who loves to `deeply` work with data
+I'm an aspiring Data Scientist who is adept in analyzing and interpreting large datasets and developing new forecasting models.
+I have strong attention to detail and a significant ability to work in team environments.

 ## 🔗 Links